 The National Curriculum 2014 has been designed to ensure that children are taught essential knowledge in key subjects, while allowing teachers the freedom to design a curriculum that engages and excites the children we teach.
 At Exton and Greetham CE Primary School, the curriculum runs using themes and curriculum content is adapted to suit the ages of the children in each class each year.
 From September 2017 the 'curriculum offer' for each class can be found on the class pages, and at the bottom of this page.
 This is updated annually in line with the curriculum in each class.

 Literacy and Numeracy are taught as discrete subjects, though linked to the class topic where possible.
 Teachers are also mindful that literacy and numeracy skills should also be incorporated into other subject areas to ensure they are developed and made relevant.

-As a church school we also teach RE, following the Northamptonshire Agreed Syllabus, and PSHE.
+As a church school we also teach RE, following the New Northamptonshire Agreed Syllabus, and PSHE.

 EYFS/ Year 1 - Energy and Process

 Year 2/3 - Structure and Clarity

 The focus in this classroom is on developing independent learning skills and developing a love of learning.
 There is an integrated curriculum covering both year 2 and year 3 expectations.
 Children will work towards ensuring they have all the basic skills they need to access learning at the higher years and focussed groups are taught to their needs to ensure progress.
 The children continue to learn and develop their phonics into spelling using Read Write Inc as necessary.
 Reading continues through the use of Book Bands until the children are ready to be 'free readers'.
 The curriculum is again based on topics , with literacy, numeracy and phonics/ spelling all taught daily at a level appropriate to the class.
 RE has a weekly lesson, as is PSHE, and there are two lessons of PE a week.
-French is taught weekly in alternate terms.
+French is taught weekly by a specialist French teacher.

 Year 4, 5 and 6 - Poetry and Dream